summercms/valuestore/README.md

 isset($valuestore['key']); // Return true
 unset($valuestore['key']); // Equivalent to removing the value

-// Valuestore impements Countable count($valuestore); // Returns 0
+// Valuestore implements Countable count($valuestore); // Returns 0
 $valuestore->put('key', 'value');
 count($valuestore); // Returns 1
 ```

-Read the [usage](#usage) section of this readme to learn the other methods.
+Read the [usage](#usage) section of this readme to learn about the other methods.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).